City-of-Helsinki/respa/README.md

 After the new provider has been added, you can passivate old "rsa-generated" -provider

 Next you need to add mapper for token audience property.
-Mapper cna be added from Realm > Clients > Client > Mappers > Create.
+Mapper can be added from Realm > Clients > Client > Mappers > Create.
 Use following settings:

     Protocol: openid-connect
     Name: Audience mapper